 - Through seeing a nutritionist, she learned healthy eating habits.

-In addition to these specific therapeutic approaches, Holly credits the holistic approach to her treatment program with her overall healing.
+In addition to these specific therapeutic approaches, Holly credits the holistic approach to her dual diagnosis treatment program with her overall healing.
 Physical healing came through yoga and walking, especially on the California coast.
 The firm but loving staff taught her life skills and helped her form strong relationships and connections in the community.
 These connections have lasted over her three years in recovery, during which she returned to seminary for two master’s degrees.
 One of her counselors even came to her graduation from seminary.
 Holly now works in Recovery Ministry, where she helps patients with a dual diagnosis of mental illness and addiction.

 Holly’s case illustrates that it is possible to recover from a dual diagnosis and live a successful life, managing the substance abuse disorder and the co-occurring mental health issue.
 If you suffer from a dual diagnosis and are searching for a drug rehab referral, call our toll-free number today.
 We can help find the right drug rehab program for you.